Netflix buys comics publisher behind Kick-Ass and Kingsman

 Related: Netflix surges on strong subscriber growth

-In a statement, Netflix (NFLX, Tech30) said that it will will develop new films, series and shows with Millarworld, and will also draw on Millarworld's existing portfolio.
+In a statement, Netflix (NFLX, Tech30) said that it will develop new films, series and shows with Millarworld, and will also draw on Millarworld's existing portfolio.

 Netflix's investment in original programming has paid off.
 Last month, the company said it added 5 million subscribers in the June quarter, bringing its total number of subscribers up to about 104 million worldwide.